conda-incubator/conda-store/docs/index.rst

-Conda-Store
+conda-store
 ===========

 End users think in terms of environments not packages.
-The core philosophy of conda-store is to serve identical conda environments in as many ways as possible to users and services.
-Conda-store was developed due to a significant need in enterprise architectures.
+The core philosophy of conda-store is to serve identical conda environments in as many ways as possible to users and services. conda-store was developed due to a significant need in enterprise architectures.

 .. image:: _static/images/conda-store-authenticated.png
-  :alt: Conda Store Homepage
+  :alt: conda-store Homepage

 Use Cases
 ---------